A new asymptotic enumeration technique: the Lovasz Local Lemma: Asymptotic results in the matching models

-from the van der Waerden inequality for the permanent, providing the lower bound for the asymptotic formula.
-The upper bound followed from Minc's inequality for the permanent.
-In \cite{soda} we derived (\ref{lat2}) from Lemma \ref{third} for $k=o((n/\log n)^{1/2})$. \\
+from the van der Waerden inequality for the permanent.
+If $k=o((n/\log n)^{1/2})$, the lower bound in (\ref{lat2}) is asymptotically the same as the RHS of (\ref{latinas}).
+Skau's asymptotically tight upper bound \cite{skau} followed from Minc's inequality for the permanent.